nico4311/kappa-diffuison/README.md

-# The data will be made available after the article is published.
+The source code will be released soon